Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 Step 1: Log into your WordPress dashboard by going to – http://yourdomainname.com/wp-admin.

-This process can be simultaneously done for multiple plugins by using a bulk action.
+This process can simultaneously be done for multiple plugins using a bulk action.
 Select the plugins you want to update, then select “Enable Auto-updates” from the drop-down.
 Finally, click on the “Apply” button.

-Everybody knows the Default login URL of WordPress, from where you can access the back end of your website, and the default URL is why people try to brute force your site for hacking your website.
+Everybody knows the Default login URL of WordPress, from where you can access the back end of your website, and the default URL is why people try to brute force your site to hack your website.
 They can do this by adding wp-login.php or wp-admin at the end of your domain name, and that’s it.

-We recommend you customize this to something of your own choice, and it should be something that only you know it.
+We recommend you customize this to something you choose, and it should be something only you know.
 It is the first thing you should do to secure your WordPress website.

-Below are some best solutions to secure your WordPress website checklist steps you should take to secure your site.
+Continue reading below for some best steps to secure your WordPress website you should take to secure your site:

 3. Setting up Lockdown for Your Website and Ban Unauthentic Users

-Adding a lockdown feature to your website for failed login users can solve many of your problems.
-For example, it will avoid continuous brute force attacks.
+Adding a lockdown feature to your website for failed login users can solve many problems.
+For example, it will avoid continuous brute-force attacks.

-Whenever some buddy tries to attempt a hack attack by inserting repetitive wrong passwords, your website will block that IP and send you an email informing you about the activity.
+Whenever somebody tries to attempt a hack attack by inserting repetitive wrong passwords, your website will block that IP and send you an email informing you about the activity.

 We have found out that the Wordfence security plugin is the best to secure your WordPress website job by doing some research.
 Many of our clients have been using this plugin for quite some time.

 It offers a lot of things in this field of security.
-You can customize several attempts a user can make for login in, and after this, the user will get banned.
+You can customize several attempts a user can make to log in; the user will get banned after this.
 If that is the authentic user, you can unblock him with just one click, so it is a great plugin you should try out.
 On the other hand, you can also use other plugins like iThemes Security.

 4. Always Use 2-Factor Authentication for Login

-Using 2-facture authentication (2FA) to log in to your website is another way to improve your website security.
+Using 2-factor authentication (2FA) to log in to your website is another way to improve your website security.
 Once you set up 2FA for your website login, your user will be asked two things to enter.
 The website owner can set that.
-It can either be a password and security question or password and security code, etc.
+It can be a password and security question, password and security code, etc.

 We prefer to have a password and security question while deploying 2FA on our clients' websites.
 Below are listed some of the plugins you can use for 2-factor authentication.